Wednesday, May 27, 2009

 Tuesday, May 26, 2009

-The Rebel I Loved and Lost
+55 — The Rebel I Loved and Lost (Bulawayo: April 1978)

 So, the Army Chief of Staff had just directed me to release foreign soldiers from their commitments so they could leave the country before radical elements took control of the country and Security Forces.
 And, in a final admonition, he recommended Pegi and I leave as well.
 What a strange turn of events!
 The very thought of abandoning the people that I had traveled 4000 miles to defend was disturbing.

 But the circumstances were even more disturbing.
 My whole world was topsy turvy.
-I left Houston with the hope of finding a career as a godly warrior.
+I had left Houston with the hope of finding a career as a godly warrior.
 In my mind, the struggle of the Rhodesians was a righteous cause in its opposition to guerilla forces backed by the Soviets and Chinese.

 To me, this wasn’t a matter of black versus white.
-It was a matter of self-determination and the development of democratic government where just a century before there had only been tribal warfare.
+It was a matter of self-determination and the development of a democratic government where just a century before there had only been tribal warfare.
 Yes, as in our own American history, white pioneers had brought civilization.
 But, contrary to American history, the Rhodesian pioneers had not driven indigenous settlers off of their lands.
 Instead, they had found a way to live cooperatively in their midst.

 At this time in April of 1978, the Rhodesian military was fully capable of destroying its armed enemies.
 But, international opinion was so strongly marshaled against them, Rhodesian attempts to disguise every cross-border raid met with universal condemnation, even from their strategic ally, the Republic of South Africa.

 I am not sure how much I was conscious of all of this as I rode my motorcycle back out to Llewellyn Barracks, but I certainly felt this as my mind and motorcycle both whirred down the highway.
-No sooner than I had settled myself in my office that the Regimental Sergeant Major appeared at my door with the news that Col Mickelsfield wanted to see me.
+No sooner than I had settled myself in my office, the Regimental Sergeant Major appeared at my door with the news that Col Mickelsfield wanted to see me.

-It had been a few months since my last encounter with Col Mickelsfield and I had attended a few of the “prayer meetings” at the Sergeant’s Mess with Pegi just to try and show that I was a “team player.”
+It had been a few months since my last encounter with Col Mickelsfield [50 — “Muck and Mire].
+I had attended a few of the “prayer meetings” at the Sergeant’s Mess with Pegi just to try and show that I was a “team player.”
 Was it possible that Maj Gen MacIntyre had informed Col Mickelsfield of my new assignment?
 No, that wasn’t likely as the General had been very plain that the Army could not recognize any changes in the political situation.
 So, what was this about?
 Maybe the Colonel needed me to do something special as base chaplain or maybe he wanted an update of when Eugene Wiseman would be joining me.

 No matter what it was, I was feeling pretty comfortable in my position having just returned from a meeting with the Chief of Staff.
 I entered Col Mickelsfield’s office with assurance and a cordial smile.
-As soon as I sat down across from his desk, it was clear that he was pissed about something.
+As soon as I sat down across from his desk, it was clear that he was pissed about something:

-“Padre, what is this I hear about you meeting with the Chiefs at HQ?
-Are you going over my head or behind my back?”
+Padre, what is this I hear about you meeting with the Chiefs at HQ?
+Are you going over my head or behind my back?

 Oh boy!
 This wasn’t good!

-“No sir!
+No sir!
 Generals MacIntyre and MacClean asked that I report to them periodically concerning the morale of foreign soldiers.
 This was just one in an ongoing series of meetings that I have had with them over the last six months.
-This assignment was given to me by Col Wood before I was stationed here in Bulawayo.”
+This assignment was given to me by Col Wood before I was stationed here in Bulawayo.

 This seemed to settle him down a bit when he realized that this had nothing to do with his previous attempts to act as my commanding officer instead of just the base commander where I was domiciled.
 Of course, Norman Wood was gone to South Africa, Eugene Wiseman still hadn’t reported for duty and I didn’t have a friend in the new Chaplain General, Bill Dodgen.

-“Well, from now on, you are not to travel without my express authority.
-Dismissed!”
+Well, from now on, you are not to travel without my express authority.
+Dismissed!

 I should have been concerned, but I realized that it no longer made a difference.
 In a few weeks I would be going on thirty days leave from which I would not return.
 Col Mickelsfield and his egoistic pettiness no longer mattered.
 I had already left mentally.